galaxyproject/galaxy-hub/src/blog/2019-07-galaxy-twitter/index.md

 ### @Galaxy_Arabic

 Want to know about Galaxy in the Arabic-speaking world?
-Follow the [Galaxy_Arabic account](https://twitter.com/Galaxy_Arabic) to keep in the know.
+Follow the [@Galaxy_Arabic account](https://twitter.com/Galaxy_Arabic) to keep in the know.

 ### #UseGalaxyJP